BleepLabs/Nebulophone/README.md

  The Nebulophone
  By Dr. Bleep

- http://bleeplabs.com/store/nebulophone/ for schematics and more info

  This code has not changed much since it was released mid 2011.
+It's very gnarly and amature and kinda embarrassing now but it did the thing!
  It was my first big Arduino project and I coundn't have done it without these resources:

 DDS: